tektoncd/community/teps/0001-tekton-enhancement-proposal-process.md

 A TEP can be moved to the `implementable` state if it doesn't need any more discussion and is approved as is.

+A TEP can be marked `deferred` if it is not actively being worked on and there are open questions.
+A `deferred` TEP can be moved to another state with an explanation.
+If we answer the open questions and pick up the TEP, it can be marked as `implementable`.
+If another TEP covers the use cases and supersedes the TEP, then it can be marked as `replaced`.
+A `deferred` TEP can be moved to its last state with an explanation and a discussion.

 See [Examples](#examples) to see examples of TEP workflow on use cases.